 Which structure is best for solar panels?

-What is the foundation for a solar system?
+What is the base of a solar system?

 What is the structural load of solar panels?